-Home to the Delaware Ulster Railroad, Arkville Bread and Breakfast, The Catskill Center, the Erpf Center, the Catskill Recreation Center, and the future home of the Water Discovery Center—there’s a lot going on in this tiny hamlet
+Home to the Delaware Ulster Railroad, Arkville Bread and Breakfast, The Catskill Center, the Erpf Center, the Catskill Recreation Center, and the Water Discovery Center, this tiny hamlet has a lot going on!

-Historically known for its dairy products, most notably butter, this picturesque town used to be a “best kept secret” but now it’s known for its rugged beauty, along with its butter, and is something of a hotspot for vacationers and weekenders, alike.
+Historically known for its dairy products, this picturesque town used to be a “best kept secret.”
+Now, though, it’s known for its rugged beauty, along with its butter, and is something of a hotspot for vacationers and weekenders alike.

 Delhi is a bustling college town with shops, restaurants, and galleries—all surrounded by sweeping pastoral beauty.

-A multi-ethnic community at the base of Belleayre Mountain, Fleishchmanns has a storied history and a bright future.
+A burgeoning community at the base of Belleayre Mountain, Fleishchmanns has a storied history and a bright future.

-On Route 30, between Margaretville and Roxbury, Halcottsville is a peaceful hamlet home to the infamous Round Barn Farmer's Market.
+Located on Route 30 between Margaretville and Roxbury, Halcottsville is a peaceful hamlet that's home to the famous Round Barn Farmer's Market.

-Margaretville, on the east branch of the Delaware River, is home to the annual Firemen's 4th of July Carnival and two dazzling displays of fireworks.
+Located on the east branch of the Delaware River, Margaretville is home to the annual Firemen's 4th of July Carnival and two dazzling displays of fireworks.

-The town of Roxbury, at the eastern edge of Delaware County, was the birthplace of naturalist John Burroughs and financier Jay Gould, and its history is still perfectly preserved.
+Located on the eastern edge of Delaware County, the town of Roxbury was the birthplace of naturalist John Burroughs and financier Jay Gould, and its history is still perfectly preserved.
 In 2004, the hamlet was designated a “Preserve America Community.”